Stand in front of your group, and get their attention.

 Health & Wellness Programming

-Two critical social and interpersonal skills are the ability to self-regulate and to be aware of others.
-Each of these two competencies can be explored as a part of this group exercise.
-For example, each person must regulate their own impulses to respond to each clapping pattern exactly as delivered if they are to keep in rhythm with the rest of the group.
+Another programmatic application could be to invite each person to reflect on their ability to regulate their own impulses to respond to each clapping pattern exactly as delivered, ie to keep in rhythm with the rest of the group or to be accountable.
 When one or more people do their own thing, the group and the results are out of balance.
 To this end, you could raise the question, in the context of the group’s overall effectiveness, what does it look like when the group is not (metaphorically speaking) clapping simultaneously?

 Elimination Clapping Game: Structured as an elimination game, same rules apply.
 If someone makes a ‘mistake,’ for example, a person claps when they shouldn’t, or is late, etc, they are asked to step aside, sit down or whatever and enjoy the continuing action.
 Keep going until one person remains, and give them a round of applause!